Metakira/starter-hugo-academic/content/post/aaakasha-shastra-what-i-believe-comes-next/index.md

 **Art** -> Immersive, emotional and sublime beauty that generates novel imagination, sanctuary and transcendence

-**Science** -> The discovery of nature's truths , mechanisms and forces *as they are*  and the construction of models simulating them
+**Science** -> The discovery of  truths, mechanisms and forces *as they are*  and the construction of models simulating them, allowing for new developments to overthrow the old.

 **Engineering** -> The capture of forces and their transmutation into playful affordances, abilities and even *senses*  that allow us to do a lot more than previously

-**Design** -> Making this potential usable, modular, customizable and tailor fit to a wide variety of people, as well as synergetic with other engineered systems
+**Design** -> Making this potential usable, modular, customizable and tailor fit to a wide variety of people, as well as *synergistically coupled* with other dynamic systems, like the relationship between a bee and a flower.

 I don't know what this could really look like in contemporary terms, but UCSB's [Allosphere](https://www.youtube.com/watch?v=u-D-zEToJQ4) is a good example.
 It's immersive, sublime, musical, scientific, modular and pretty much fulfills all of the above.
 But maybe I need to start making stuff to actually fulfill this outline of what I think lies beyond.

+These artefacts create new ideas, new abilities, new discoveries and new expressions in those that experience them , and can thus be called a generative artefact.
+This may seem like something new, but they've been here before, only to look like something that landed from outer space when they first released, like the printing press, the personal computer, the modular synthesizer, and most recently generative AI.